Other psychological therapies

-Humanistic therapy incorporates your body, mind, emotions, behaviour and spirituality.
-It encourages you to think about your thoughts and feelings, and to take responsibility for your actions.
+Humanistic therapy incorporates your body, mind, emotions, behaviour, and spirituality.
+It encourages you to think about your thoughts and feelings, and take responsibility for your actions.

-A humanistic approach provides a distinct method of counselling and focuses predominately on an individual’s unique, personal potential to explore creativity, growth, love and psychological understanding.
+A humanistic approach provides a distinct method of counselling and focuses predominantly on an individual's unique personal potential to explore creativity, growth, love, and psychological understanding.

 Group therapy aims to help you find solutions to your problems by discussing them in a group setting.
 Sessions are led by a facilitator who directs the flow of conversation.